pvblicltd/generator-node-restify-aws-swagger/README.md

 npm test
 ```

 During development you can get a console based unit test result with `grunt test`.
-The `npm test` script is hooked up to the `grunt coverage` tasks to generate all the reports and result files for a Jenkins build.
+The `npm test` script is hooked up to the `grunt coverage` tasks to generate all the reports and coverage files for a Jenkins project.

-This generator used to have a JavaScript instead of CoffeeScript option.
-I decided to take it out because it became too much work to maintain both variant and I didn't really use the pure JavaScript version myself.
+This generator used to have a JavaScript alongside the CoffeeScript option.
+I decided to take it out because it became too much work to maintain both variants and I didn't really use the pure JavaScript version myself.
 So any code or updates I wrote would only be tested for the CoffeeScript version.

 ### What is Yeoman?